rakibul-wdp/simple-countdown-page/README.md

-# This is simple part of website design with Html & CSS
+# This is a simple part of website design with Html & CSS.